The OGLE Collection of Variable Stars. Nearly 66,000 Mira stars in the Milky Way: The OGLE Collection of Mira Variables

 The subdirectory \texttt{fcharts/} contains finding charts for all objects.
 We provide $60'' \times 60''$ subframes of the $I-$band DIA reference images, oriented with the North up, and East to the left.
 The object is marked with a white cross and is in the center of the frame.

 In subdirectories \texttt{phot\_ogle2/}, \texttt{phot\_ogle3/}, \texttt{phot\_ogle4/}, we provide the {\it I}-band and {\it V}-band (if available) time-series photometry from the OGLE-II (1997-2000), OGLE-III (2001-2009), and OGLE-IV (2010-2020) phases, respectively.
 All available data from the OGLE photometric databases are included here.
 The data from different phases were calibrated separately to the standard Johnson-Cousins photometric system.
 During our classification, we removed obvious outlying points from the light curves.
-We encourage the reader to pay attention to possible offsets in magnitude between light curves from different phases of the OGLE project.
-These offsets are most probably the result of different transmission curves of filters (and possibly CCD detectors) used in different phases of the project.
-They can also result from issues related to extracting photometry for high-amplitude stars.
-The offset should be taken into account during the light curves merging process (if needed).
+We encourage the reader to pay attention to possible offsets between photometric zero points for the light curves obtained during different phases of the OGLE project.
+The typical uncertainties of the OGLE photometric calibrations do not exceed 0.05~mag, however, in individual cases much larger offsets may occur, which can be a result of several factors, e.g., high local star density which causes blending.
+Therefore, significant offsets should be taken into account during the light curves merging process (if needed).

 The {\it I}-band light curves (from at least one of the OGLE phases) are available for all Mira stars in our collection.
 In turn, the {\it V}-band observations are available only for 19,779 stars (11,883 from BLG, and 7896 from GD).
 The epoch number statistics of the OGLE light curves, separately for BLG and GD, and with division into {\mbox{{\it I}- and {\it V}-band}} are presented in Table \ref{table:lc_statistics}.
 In Figures \ref{fig:BLG_lc} and \ref{fig:GD_lc}, we present three examples of Miras observed in the BLG (Fig.~\ref{fig:BLG_lc}), and in the GD fields (Fig.~\ref{fig:GD_lc}).
 Each figure presents light curves from the well-covered (the largest number of measurements, top panel), to the poorly-covered one (bottom panel).
 In these figures, we also present finding charts for each star.